JakeHartline/X200-docs/flashing.md

 ![1](/pictures/2.jpg)
 # Overview on external flashing
-This breifly describes flashing process bios chip on Thinkpad X200 directly (not from a running OS).
+This breifly describes the flashing process of bios chip on Thinkpad X200 directly (not from a running OS).

 ## Prepare the programmer
 There are a few options when choosing a programmer.
 Those listed on libreboot.org use SoC of sorts, which is unnecessary.
 There are 2 better options: